 For more information about reviews on ConsumerAffairs.com please visit our FAQ.

-Jim, Thank you so much for sharing your thoughts with us about your Philips Lifeline Service.
-We are happy that you like your service.
-Please take care!
+Norma, thank you so much for taking time to share your thoughts with us about your Philips Lifeline service.
+We are glad you were wearing your button and pressed it for help.
+We hope that you are doing alright now.
+Please be well, and take care!

 Philips Lifeline FAQ